The Diocese of Huron was founded in 1857, and is a diocese of the Ecclesiastical Province of Ontario of the Anglican Church of Canada.

 Tracy Wygiera

 Welcome.
-I am a progressive Anglican priest currently serving in the Diocese of Huron; so what does being a progressive priest mean you might ask, well, in short it means I believe in science, not magic. (…but I do believe in mystery…)
+I am a progressive Anglican priest currently serving in the Diocese of Huron.
+So what does being a progressive priest mean you might ask; well, in short it means that I believe in science not magic, but I do believe in mystery.

 Not sure why some Christians have a problem with the prefix progressive, as one of its adjective antonyms is regressive, (backward or primitive).
 A Google search of the word regressive notes the following: “Use the adjective regressive to describe something that moves backward instead of forward, like a society that grants women fewer and fewer rights each year.
 To understand the word regressive, it's helpful to know that its antonym, or opposite, is progressive.”